 A group therapy program is a critical component in the journey to recovery.
 Sharing the challenges you face with your peers can be very empowering.
 The knowledge that you are not alone in your struggle can open you up to help, which is an important step in your recovery.
 The social interaction of working through your issues with peers is also integral support and can be a critical factor in preventing a relapse.

-A group therapy program also allows members to cheer for one another and keep everyone on track to achieve their goals.
+These programs also allow members to cheer for one another and keep everyone on track to achieve their goals.
 Topics brought up in a group setting can enable members to see their struggles in a new light.

 People who participate in a group therapy program in Georgia become inspired to adopt new behaviors in a safe environment before facing the real world.
 This environment also effectively dispels common myths related to their addiction and their feelings of being alone in confronting their challenges.